oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Added some security considerations text about the scope of the Key Binding JWT
    * Aligned examples structure and used the term input claim set
    * Replaced the general SD-JWT VC example with one based on Person Identification Data (PID) from the European Digital Identity Wallet Architecture and Reference Framework
+   * Added/clarified some privacy considerations in Confidentiality during Transport
+   * No longer recommending a claim name for enveloped SD-JWTs
+   * Mention prospective future PQ algs for JWS
+   * Include the public key in the draft, which can be used to verify the issuer signature examples
+   * Clarify that `_sd_alg` can only be at the top level of the SD-JWT payload
+   * Externalized the SD-JWT library that generates examples
+   * Attempt to improve description of security properties

    -04